Albany, ny criminal defense

 Regardless, of your situation when facing a criminal charge is serious and you should not be saying anything to law enforcement without legal counsel present.
 If convicted, you face time in prison, fines, and a damaged reputation in your community.
 Contacting our firm as soon as possible helps begin building a strong defense for your case.

-Call the Albany defense lawyer at The Law Office of Eric K. Schillinger today at (518) 413-0889 to find out how our firm will help you during this difficult and frightening time.
+Call the Albany defense lawyer at Schillinger & Associates, PLLC. today at (518) 413-0889 to find out how our firm will help you during this difficult and frightening time.